ceccoemi/yasa/report/report.md

 At some point during the development of this project, there was a folder `tests/resources` that contained examples of text files.
 It allowed us to test `Trainer` and `Classifier` classes, but we understood that with a mock object on the text files we would achieve a more isolated unit-tests for both `Trainer` and `Classifier` classes.

-The shell script `run_example.sh` can be considered as **integration test**, because it executes both the training and classifying phases with real files and with a real database.
+The shell script `run_example.sh` can be considered as an **end-to-end test**, because it executes both the training and classifying phases with real files and with a real database.
 Since the training process can take time, it is executed in Travis CI.

 ## Explanation of some of the tools used